pitt-miskov-zivanov-lab/VIOLIN/README.md

 ## Introduction to VIOLIN
-VIOLIN, stands for **V**ersatile **I**nteraction **O**rganizing to **L**everage **I**nformation in **N**etworks, is a tool written with python used to automatically classify and judge literature-extracted interactions from machine readers or interactions retrieved from database by comparing them to existing curated models.
-This comparison can help identify key interactions in the context of model.
+VIOLIN (**V**ersatile **I**nteraction **O**rganizing to **L**everage **I**nformation in **N**etworks) is a configurable, attribute-aware reconciliation framework that formally compares new interaction lists against structured baseline graphs, enabling systematic knowledge integration.
+VIOLIN classifies each interaction as a corroboration, contradiction, flagged case, or extension, and supports configurable attribute inclusion strategies and mismatch semantics to adjust reconciliation strictness.

+As automated extraction technologies continue to expand the volume of structured interaction data, reconciliation frameworks such as VIOLIN will play a critical role in maintaining coherence between evolving literature and curated knowledge representations.
+The ability to quantify corroboration, contradiction, ambiguity, and expansion in a transparent and configurable manner provides a foundation for reproducible and scalable model updating in AI-assisted scientific discovery.

 ## Note
-This repository is primarily hold for reproducing results reported in paper.
-To use the latest version or access the user-interface, please access them through the [link](http://boheme-alb-616936326.us-east-1.elb.amazonaws.com/violin) or by switching branch to [webdev](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/tree/webdev).
+This repository includes the VIOLIN stand-alone package, a collection of files that can be used as inputs to VIOLIN, Jupyter notebooks, and VIOLIN documentation.
+The web-based user-interface is available [here](http://boheme-alb-616936326.us-east-1.elb.amazonaws.com/violin) and the latest versions can be found by switching branch to [webdev](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/tree/webdev).

 ## Repo Contents